Redesigned for 2018, the Navigator ups the ante over its Ford Expedition sibling, with more luxury and showmanship.

 Handling, however, is cumbersome, even for a large SUV.

-The twin-turbo V6 is paired with a 10-speed automatic transmission.
+The twin-turbo V6 generates 411 hp on regular fuel, and is paired with a 10-speed automatic transmission.

 The front cabin is roomy, but the standard seats are uncomfortable, and the push-button gear selector is fussy to use.